 The starting point for the joy of kitten videos is our evolutionarily programmed sense of what is cute.
 Both men and women (unless they have hearts of stone) find human infants cute.
 Particularly cute infants tend to have larger heads but smaller features.
 This structure gives infant faces large foreheads.
 Cute infants also have large eyes.
+Cat videos aren’t the only great thing on Youtube–these Youtubers make a fortune.

 Infant cuteness creates positive feelings in the adults and older children who see them.
 This positive feeling is necessary because (as anyone who has spent a lot of time with infants can attest) babies can be quite difficult to be around in large doses.
 Babies require a lot of care.
 They need to be fed, washed, and carried.
 They often cry when they are not sleeping.
 And babies often wake up in the middle of the night needing to be fed, or changed, or just because.